ORIGINALLY POSTED 8th JULY 2017

 What do I really want out of life?

 After many tears, and much confusion, the answer came to me … I needed to fully embrace myself, regardless of my faults and limitations, I needed to be fearless.
-Putting that wig and all the makeup on to cover my facial hair, it was making me feel just as fake as living as a male.
+Putting wigs on to cover my baldness, and applying makeup to cover my facial hair, it was making me feel just as fake as living as Kevin.

 I knew, deep in my heart, what I wanted was to ditch the wigs, stop worrying about covering up all my facial hairs, not give two shits about all the signs on my body that I’m male or getting older, just rock what I’ve got, be true to myself and be fearless.
 The only reason I was wearing the wigs was to try and fit into society anyway, but, why?
 Why not just be me and let society go do one lol I was never going to be able to truly love myself until I accepted myself the way I was, faults and all.

 As you can see from the images above, I’m now just being me.
 Am I male, am I female?
 Don’t know, don’t care lol I can walk out the front door with confidence, do whatever I want, whenever I want, however I want.
 Ironically, it all started totally out of the blue when I wasn’t even thinking about it.
 The thought popped into my head … put some makeup on right now and don’t bother shaving, or wearing a wig, just be you.

 I did, and when I looked in the mirror, wearing a little dress with only eye makeup and lipstick on, I started smiling.
 What I saw starring back at me, was me.
 The real me.
 My trueself.
 For the first time in my life, I wasn’t faking it.
 I wasn’t hiding anything.
 I was just me.
 I could actually smile at myself and like what I saw.
 It just felt so right.